 When you are ready to begin your surrogacy journey, just fill out our intake form.
 Someone from our staff will call you to ask you some questions and tell you more about our program.
 Then we’ll ask you to fill out a longer questionnaire so that we can get to know you better and make sure you’re eligible to be a surrogate.

-Once we review your questionnaire and run a background check, we will invite you to one of our offices to interview with us in person.
+Once we review your questionnaire and run a background check, we will invite you to a Zoom interview.
 We will learn more about you, explain the surrogacy process, and take as much time as you need to answer all of your questions.
 Click here for answers to common surrogacy questions.

 After your interview we will ask you to send us pictures of yourself and your family, and a copy of your health insurance policy, if you have one.
 We will help you request your medical records from your pregnancy and delivery.
 We may also ask you to schedule your psychological evaluation and apply for additional health insurance.
 Then we will create your profile, with your identifying information removed, to share with potential intended parents.

 When we have a potential match for you, we will share some information about the intended family with you to make sure you’re interested in them.
 We will also share your profile with them.
-When both sides are interested, you and the intended parents will meet in our office for a match meeting.
-International intended parents may conduct a first meeting by Skype, but may travel to the United States to meet you before signing a contract with you.
+When both sides are interested, you and the intended parents will meet over Zoom with the help of a case manager.

 We believe a great match is the key to an extraordinary surrogacy experience.
 We match surrogates with intended parents based on a variety of factors, especially on shared goals and expectations for the surrogacy.
 You always have the option of choosing not to work with a family if they don’t feel like the right match.

 If you and the intended parents feel excited about each other after the match meeting, we will move on to the next step.
 If not, we will look for a different family for you.